rhuang1987/Computervison/index.md

 <h3>
 <a id="biography-page" class="anchor" href="#biography-page" aria-hidden="true"><span class="octicon octicon-link"></span></a>Brief Bio: </h3>

 <p>I received the PhD from the Tianjin university under the supervised of Professor Wei Feng and Professor Jizhou Sun.
-Currently, I am a lecturer at the Department of Computer Science and Technology in the Civil Aviation University of China.
+Currently, I am a lecturer at the College of Computer Science and Technology in the Civil Aviation University of China.
 My research interests include computer vision, image processing, machine learning and visual surveillance.</p>